d0ugal/dm/content/2016/vulture.md

 tags: vulture, cleanup, python, openstack
 date: 2016-12-16 08:24:10
 author: Dougal Matthews
+alias: 2016/Dec/15/finding-dead-code-with-vulture/

 Somebody recently introduced me to [Vulture], a Python project for finding dead code.

 > Vulture uses the ast module to build abstract syntax trees for all given
 > files.
 While traversing all syntax trees it records the names of defined and
 > used objects.
 Afterwards, it reports the objects which have been defined, but
 > not used.
 This analysis ignores scopes and focuses only on object names.

 That quote is taken from the project readme, it gives you a good overview of how it works.

 After you have installed ([I installed] Vulture with [pipsi]) usage is as simple as...

     vulture path/to/code